kelumdev/dijkstras-algorithm-calculator/README.md

 ## Features

-* Calculate the shortest path between any two nodes in a Graph.
+* Calculate the shortest path between selected two nodes in a Graph.
 * Display the traversed path and its total distance.

 ## Installation